A PRIMER FOR MONETARY SOVEREIGN NATIONS

 The simple answer is – blackmail.

-operate outside the established system is immediately threatened with sanctions and ostracized from the global market to the point that no international trade is allowed.
-All sources of foreign investment capital are frozen; as are any foreign investments
+the established system is immediately threatened with sanctions and ostracized from the global market to the point that no international trade is allowed.
+All sources of foreign investment capital are frozen; as are any foreign investments or bank accounts

-Three recent, and tragically clear examples of what happens to nations that try to trade outside of the US dollar Reserve system are the illegal invasion and destruction of Iraq, the overthrow of Gaddafi
+Three recent and tragically clear examples of what happens to nations that try to trade outside of the US dollar Reserve system are the illegal invasion and destruction of Iraq, the overthrow of Gaddafi and the deliberate

 a private bank, owned and controlled by the world’s central banks, which are themselves, private corporations.
 The BIS is, in effect, the “central bank of all the central banks”.